wegowise/memoizer/README.md

 ## Usage

-To define a memoized instance method, use `memoized def``:
+To define a memoized instance method, use `memoize def`:

 ```ruby
 class A